Shabbat & Jewish Holidays

 Chabad of Venice offers a Kiddush after synagogue services.
 Both Friday night and Shabbat day: Kiddush, challah & a light meal is served.
 No reservations necessary, all are welcome.

-On Friday, until an hour before Shabbat, GAM GAM offers a Shabbat take-away menu, conveniently packed to take to your hotel.
+On Friday, until three hours before Shabbat, GAM GAM offers a Shabbat take-away menu, conveniently packed to take to your hotel.
 Menu items available may vary but will include: Choices of salads, fish, chicken and more.....